 But how do you choose the right payroll provider?
 To help you with that decision, here are four key things to consider — and to ask potential providers about as well.

 Tax issues are probably the number-one challenge in handling payroll yourself.
 Every year federal and state penalty notices, levies, and legal action not only reduce productivity, but put many small companies out of business entirely.
 Often the business owner was trying to do everything correctly, but was simply unaware of all the rules for calculating paychecks, timing tax payments and filing.

 If you work with a CPA or accountant to do your books, this person can handle your payroll as well.
-But that individual isn’t going to pay your penalties and interest if something goes wrong.
-A professional payroll service company will.
-And a good one will even work with the tax authorities on your behalf if you ever face a payroll tax problem.
+But unlike a professional payroll service company, that individual is not likely to pay your penalties and interest if they make a mistake calculating or filing your employment taxes.
+A good professional payroll service company will even work with the tax authorities on your behalf if you ever face a payroll tax problem.

 Any reputable payroll service you choose will be able to cover the basic needs, such as calculating hours and vacation time, cutting checks and mailing them to your employees.
 The trouble is, those might not be your needs.
 An experienced payroll professional will get to know your business, understand what it requires, and work with you to make sure your payroll solution is a good fit.
 For example, you may want to combine your online banking with online payroll processing or offer your employees a 401(k) plan.